godotengine/godot-docs/classes/class_quaternion.rst

 Quaternion
 ==========

-Quaternion.
+A unit quaternion used for representing 3D rotations.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-A unit quaternion used for representing 3D rotations.
-Quaternions need to be normalized to be used for rotation.
+Quaternions are similar to :ref:`Basis<class_Basis>`, which implements the matrix representation of rotations.
+Unlike :ref:`Basis<class_Basis>`, which stores rotation, scale, and shearing, quaternions only store rotation.

-It is similar to Basis, which implements matrix representation of rotations, and can be parametrized using both an axis-angle pair or Euler angles.
-Basis stores rotation, scale, and shearing, while Quaternion only stores rotation.
+Quaternions can be parametrized using both an axis-angle pair or Euler angles.
+Due to their compactness and the way they are stored in memory, certain operations (obtaining axis-angle and performing SLERP, in particular) are more efficient and robust against floating-point errors.

-Due to its compactness and the way it is stored in memory, certain operations (obtaining axis-angle and performing SLERP, in particular) are more efficient and robust against floating-point errors.
+\ **Note:** Quaternions need to be normalized before being used for rotation.

 .. rst-class:: classref-introduction-group